OfficialPouya/BasicFaceRecognition/README.md

 # Edge Detection

-Detect edges through your webcam or video input.
+Detect faces through your webcam or video input.
-The code can be tweaked for different thersholds to reduce noise and clairy.
+Using a pretrained AI.
 I am using OpenCV.

 # Demo